onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.deformPoint(a, xyz, dxdydz, depth, width)

+    ..
+A1.O0.D0

-    Deform a by moving point P of vector V. Argument 'depth' controls the depth of deformation.
+    Deform a surface mesh a by moving point P of vector V. Argument 'depth' controls the depth of deformation.
     Argument 'width' controls the width of deformation.

     Exists also as an in-place version (_deformPoint) which modifies a and returns None.

-    :param a:  initial surface mesh, containing the vector fields
+    :param a: input surface mesh, containing the vector fields
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array, list of arrays] or [zone, list of zones]
     :param P: point that is moved
     :type P: 3-tuple of floats
     :param V: vector of deformation
     :type V: 3-tuple of floats